astyarik/captcha.py/README.md

 A random number is generated for you to enter.
 If you enter an incorrect number or a float number, a warning is generated and the cycle (code) starts over.
 If you enter the correct number, a success message is displayed and the code ends.
+If the captcha was completed in less than 5 seconds, you must enter it again